nathancunn/nathancunn.github.io/_posts/2018-01-21-best-simpsons.md

 ### 2. Marge vs the Monorail (S04E12, 201 posts)
 ![Mono means one, and rail means rail](../figure/source/simpsons-best-episode/monorail.jpg)

 in which Springfield falls prey to a conman named Lyle Lanley who sells them a monorail.
-If you don't know what a monorail is, "mono" means one, and "rail" means rail, and that concludes our intensive three week course.
+If you don't know what a monorail is, "mono" means one, and "rail" means rail, and that concludes our intensive three-week course.
 ### 3. The PTA disbands (S06E21, 198 posts)
 ![Oh you better believe that's a paddlin'](../figure/source/simpsons-best-episode/pta.jpg)